palkast/student_performance_azure_deployment/README.md

-## End to end ML project using CICD
+## End to end ML project using Microsoft Azure Web Apps and MLOPS

 ## Run from terminal: